OlayideAde/terminal-africa-api-tests/README.md

 # terminal-africa-tests

-This repo contains testcases for a few of Terminal Africa's [public APIs](https://docs.terminal.africa/tship/packaging/create-packaging)
+This repo contains testcases for a few of Terminal Africa's [public APIs](https://docs.terminal.africa/tship/packaging/create-packaging) using MOcha

 ## Cloning the repo